kristapsdz/dev_sec_flops/README.md

-*Please don't post this repository for broader consumption until it's ready, thank you!*  However, if you want to contribute attestations or subsystems, please do.
+*Please don't post this repository for broader consumption until it's ready, thank you!*  However, if you want to contribute attestations or sandbox systems, please do.

 An **attestation** means that **you** have used a software sandbox (e.g., [pledge](https://man.openbsd.org/pledge)) in your software.
-This means that you personally interfaced with the sandbox subsystem or made a significant contribution.
+This means that you personally interfaced with the sandbox or made a significant contribution.
 Please let me know using the documentation below!
 Make your work known.

-A **subsystem** is a software sandbox system like [pledge](https://man.openbsd.org/pledge).
+A **sandbox** is a software sandbox system like [pledge](https://man.openbsd.org/pledge).
 I've documented a handful in this repository, but there are more.
 [illumos](https://www.illumos.org/) folks, I'm looking at you: I know